Shopify Software Engineer Interview: The Full Process, Decoded

 Technical Challenge: Practical, Not Punishing

 The CoderPad session is where actual code happens.
-It's live, 60 to 90 minutes, and intentionally less abstract than what you'd see at Google or Meta.
+It's live, runs 40 to 60 minutes, and is intentionally less abstract than what you'd see at Google or Meta.

 Problems are framed around real systems, not puzzle inputs.
 You might implement an order routing algorithm, a simple rate limiter, or a caching layer for product inventory.
 The underlying data structures are still arrays, hash maps, and trees.
 The framing is merchant-flavored.